WomenWhoCodeNYC/Resources/general-resources.md

 - **Git**
   - **[Try Git](https://try.github.io/levels/1/challenges/1) (Code School)** - a 15 minute challenge that teaches you the basics of Git via in-browser command line.
   - **[Git-it](https://github.com/jlord/git-it) (jlord)** - A workshopper module for learning Git and GitHub.
   - **[Learn Git Branching](pcottle.github.io/learnGitBranching/) (pcottle)** - An interactive visual tutorial to learn & understand git by completing small challenges.
+Covers beginner through advanced techniques.
 Great for programmers of all levels!
   - **Video: [Git & GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775) (Udacity)** - a super in-depth course on how to use command line Git and collaborating via GitHub.
 A little long, but visually teaches the concepts behind Git and GitHub step-by-step.
+  - **Video: [Git For Ages 4 And Up](  http://www.youtube.com/watch?v=1ffBJ4sVUb4&t=6m45s) (YouTube)** - A very in-depth presentation that uses Tinkertoys to show what happens internally when you use the various Git commands.
+(May be a bit obtuse for beginners)

 ## **Code Challenges, Practice, and Technical Interviews**